markerikson/react-redux-links/react-redux-architecture.md

 - **Redux'ing without Redux**
   https://medium.com/@m.mollaverdi/reduxing-without-redux-75dbd5c05336
-  Thoughts on how some of Redux’s goodness can perhaps be utilised without actually using Redux.
+  Thoughts on how some of Redux's goodness can perhaps be utilised without actually using Redux.

 - **Exploring React's State Propagation**
   https://www.sitepoint.com/exploring-reacts-state-propagation/